vifm − vi file manager

 :filet[ype] pat1,pat2,... [{descr}]def_prog[ &],[{descr}]prog2[ &],...

 will associate given program list to each of the patterns.
-Associated program (command) is used by handlers of l and Enter keys (and also in the :file menu). *, ?, [ and ] are treated as special symbols in the pattern.
-Inside square brackets ^ or ! can be used for symbol class negotiation and the − symbol to set a range.
-Asterisk at the pattern beginning don’t match dot in the first position.
+Associated program (command) is used by handlers of l and Enter keys (and also in the :file menu).
 If you need to insert comma into command just double it (",,").
 Space followed by an ampersand as two last characters of a command means running of the command in the background.
 Optional description can be given to each command to ease understanding of what command will do in the :file menu.
 Vifm will try the rest of the programs for an association when the default isn’t found.
+When program entry doesn’t contain any of vifm macros, name of current file is appended as if program entry ended with %c macro on *nix and %"c on Windows.
 On Windows path to executables containing spaces can (and should be for correct work with such paths) be double quoted.
+See "Globs" section below for pattern definition.
 See also "Automatic FUSE mounts" section below.
+Example for zip archives and several actions:

 :filex[type] pat1,pat2,... [{ description }] def_program,program2,...